-We understand all too well that it is a very, very long and hard road to achieve the highest standards in Fabrication.
+We understand all too well that it is a very, very long and hard road to achieve the highest standards in Design and Fabrication.
 We hope that the Scholarship will assist in getting a solid start on that journey, one that Laurie exemplified in his own short but very extraordinary life.

 A number of people who are themselves leaders in the Custom Vehicle arena assist the family in selecting the successful candidate.